 All students must successfully complete a one-semester course in legal ethics in order to graduate.
 Either of the following courses satisfies the requirement: Legal Profession or Professional Responsibility.
 These are duplicate courses.
 Therefore, students may take only one of them.

 In addition to the required curriculum and the mandatory course in legal ethics, all students must satisfy the upper class writing requirement prior to graduation.
 Students may meet the graduation writing requirement by completing a piece of work including critical analysis of a legal question and which may include professional papers such as pleadings which are the consequence of analytic work.
 Normally, the work will be at least 25 doubled-spaced typed pages, and must be completed one semester prior to graduation (unless prior permission to do it during the last semester has been obtained from Dean Rothman).
 Some examples of ways to meet this requirement are:

-Submission of a publishable note submitted to the Rutgers Law Review, Computer and Technology Journal, the Race and Law Review or the Women’s Rights Law Reporter.
+Submission of a publishable, faculty-supervised note submitted to the Rutgers Law Review, Computer and Technology Journal, the Race and Law Review or the Women’s Rights Law Reporter.
 Students enrolled in the Rutgers Law Record may use their Law Record note/article to satisfy the Graduation Writing Requirement under limited circumstances.
-Please consult with Dean Rothman or the appropriate faculty advisor for more information,
+Please consult with Dean Rothman or the appropriate faculty advisor for more information;

 Submission of a substantial scholarly paper completed in a supervised independent research enterprise.
 N.B.: You may not use credits earned in Judicial Externships, or as a Research or Teaching Assistant to meet the graduation writing requirement.